 Arlan Norman , PhD

-Dean of the College of Sciences and Technology - Professor Emeritus – Organic Chemistry
+Dean of the College of Sciences and Technology - Professor Emeritus – Inorganic Chemistry

 The Norman research program focuses on the synthesis and structural characterization of new classes of main-group element based compounds, inorganic polymer precursors, inorganic and organic polyamide membranes, and transition metal-phosphine complexes.
 Our work has included studies of: (i) phosphorus- and arsenic- nitrogen, and silicon- and germanium-phosphorus acyclic, small-ring and macrocyclic molecules; (ii) cage and macrocyclic phosphine-encapsulated metals, and (iii) carbon dioxide reduction catalysts and carrier molecules.
 Current emphasis is on materials with novel ligand properties that have potential as catalyst molecules and on new polymer/ceramic precursors.